AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 **The Deferred Lighting Pass**

 With a large collection of fragment data in the G-buffer at our disposal we have the option to completely calculate the scene's final lit colors.
 We do this by iterating over each of the G-Buffer textures pixel by pixel and use their content as input to the lighting algorithms.
 Because the G-buffer texture values all represent the final transformed fragment values we only have to do the expensive lighting operations once per pixel.
-This is especially useful in complex scenes where we'd easily invoke multiple expensive
+This is especially useful in complex scenes where we'd easily invoke multiple expensive fragment shader calls per pixel in a forward rendering setting.

+For the lighting pass we're going to render a